mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 }
 ```

-We also need to provide the Front Door policy ID, WAF policy ID and domain ID.
+I also need to provide the Front Door policy ID, WAF policy ID and domain ID.

 #### resource_security.tf
 ```tf